genome/gms/README.md

 -------------------

 System requirements for processing the example data through all pipelines:
+ * 100 GB for reference-related data used by pipelines
+ * 284 GB for test data
- * 1TB for the results (40x WGS tumor/normal, 1 lane of exome, 1 lane of tumor RNA, processing through MedSeq)
+ * 1 TB for the results (40x WGS tumor/normal, 1 lane of exome, 1 lane of tumor RNA, processing through MedSeq)
  * 48+ GB of RAM
- * 12 cores
+ * 12+ cores
  * 2 weeks of processing time for full analysis (varies)